 Remove from oven and allow to cool for 5 minutes before serving warm.

-I always recommend serving crisp with ice cream, but I’ll leave that choice up to you ;).
+While I strongly recommend serving this healthier strawberry rhubarb crisp with ice cream, I’ll leave that choice up to you ;).
 Enjoy!

 Leftovers keep in fridge for up to 5 days.

-Crisp, Crumble or Buckle?
 It should come as no surprise that crips are my favorite as I can never get enough oats; however a won’t turn down a peach crumble ;).
-What’s your hot fruit dessert of choice?
-Share in the comments below and make sure to pin this recipe for later!

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.